TheSpeedX/TelePlus/README.md

 ## How to use

 * Install Requirements
 `pip install -r requirements.txt`

-* Add your accounts to add and scrape members
+* Start TelePlus
+Run:
 `python app.py`
+And Head Over to http://127.0.0.1:5000